unchained-capital/bitcoin-store/README.md

   Color: Yellow
   Amount in Stock: 973

-Non-fungible inventory has more or less the same data descibing a product, but each item of inventory is unique, and as such it has a serial number that is unique to its product line.
+Non-fungible inventory has more or less the same data describing a product, but each item of inventory is unique, and as such it has a serial number that is unique to its product line.
 Also, non-fungible items may have individual descriptions.
 An example of a non-fungible
 item:

-  Motorcyle, Honda CB750F
+  Motorcycle, Honda CB750F
   SKU 91919191
   Shipping Weight: 200 kg